Trump’s record of action against transgender people

 Harming Sexual Assault Survivors.
 On September 7, 2017, Education Secretary Betsy DeVos announced she would withdraw historic guidance on schools' and universities' responsibilities to address sexual assault and sexual harassment.
 On September 27, 2017, the Department replaced this guidance with flawed and dangerous “interim guidance” tipping the scales against student survivors seeking protection on campus.
 This is especially dangerous for transgender students, because 47% of transgender adults in the US Transgender Survey were sexual assault survivors.

 Cruel and Relentless Attacks on Immigrant Communities.
 On September 5, 2017, President Trump acted to strip hundreds of thousands of Americans and their families of security, stability, and safety by ending the Deferred Action for Childhood Arrivals (DACA) program.
 On April 6, 2018, Attorney General Jeff Sessions announced a “zero tolerance” policy that separated hundreds of immigrant children from their families.
 On April 10, a federal official announced that the Department of Justice was halting the Legal Orientation Program, which offers legal assistance to immigrants.
 On June 11, Attorney General Sessions ruled that domestic or gang violence are not grounds for asylum in the United States.
-These are just a few of numerous anti-immigrant actions that are especially dangerous for many LGBT immigrants who could face life-threatening violence if deported.
+These are just a few of many anti-immigrant actions that are especially dangerous for many LGBT immigrants who could face life-threatening violence if deported.

 Putting Health Care Out of Reach: On April 13, 2017, the Department of Health and Human Services rolled back numerous Affordable Care Act rules to reduce protections for people seeking and using health insurance.
 These actions make it harder to enroll in health care plans, allow plans to sharply raise deductibles, and weaken requirements for insurance plans to have in-network providers that serve low-income communities.
 These changes disproportionately affect people of color and any one with lower incomes, including transgender people.
 These changes make getting health care coverage harder for people who lose coverage or who depend on community clinics.